rydmike/flex_color_picker/README.md

 used colors list, the desired max value can be modified with `maxRecentColors`.

 Selecting a recently used color, moves the picker to the picker where the color is located and selects it again.
 If opacity is enabled, the opacity the color had when it was selected is also applied.
-Normally when selecting colors and opacity is enabled, the value the opacity slider is at is kept.
-However, when selecting a recently used color the opacity the color had when it was selected and added to the recently used colors list will be used.
+Normally, when selecting colors and opacity is enabled, the value the opacity slider is at is kept.
+However, when selecting a recently used color, the opacity the color had when it was selected and added to the recently used colors list will be used.

-Selecting a color on the recently used colors list, will not move it first in the list, it will keep its current position.
-Selecting a color that is already on the list, will not add it again.
+Selecting a color on the recently used colors list will not move it first in the list.
+It will keep its current position.
+Selecting a color that is already on the list will not add it again.
 The currently selected color is not added to the list until you select a new current color.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-10.png?raw=true" alt="Picker 10"/>